vasilako/decimalCalculatorJS/README.md

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.
 - Clear and reset functionality.
 - Responsive design for mobile and desktop.
+- This version works only with the mouse.

 ## Installation